 Portland's Happy Hour Guidebook details over 500 locations, so if you sense it's five-o-clock somewhere, the city almost certainly has you covered.
 Here are some favorites.

+EVENT POSTPONED.
+Please visit the event website for current information.
 The Oregon Distillers Guild and the American Craft Spirits Association presents a craft spirits tasting event held at the Oregon Convention Center Ballroom.
 Bid on gift baskets from local craft distilleries and vendors during the silent auction.
-A portion of the proceeds will go to the Oregon Food Bank.
-All are welcome for an evening…
+A portion of the proceeds will go to…

 Each June, do good while sipping delicious drinks during Portland’s Negroni Week, when proceeds benefit dozens of charities.